 The Andrew Carnegie Free Library & Music Hall stands at a crossroads.

-The Carnegie Music Hall – just off Broadway in downtown Carnegie – is an elegant theater modeled on the acoustic excellence of its only slightly more famous New York City counterpart.
-The Music Hall is home to two resident performing arts companies: Carnegie Performing Arts Center, a non-profit dance and drama school and Stage 62, a true community theater for more than 40 years, performs four popular plays annually.
+The Carnegie Music Hall – literally located where “Broadway meets Main Street” – is an elegant theater modeled on the acoustic excellence of its only slightly more famous New York City counterpart.
+The Music Hall is home to two resident performing arts companies: Carnegie Performing Arts Center, a non-profit dance and drama school and Stage 62, a true community theater for more than 50 years, performs four popular plays annually.

 In 1981, the ACFL&MH was listed on the National Register of Historic Places, one of only three buildings in the Chartiers Valley to bear this distinction.